johnnyawesome/Sine/README.md

 I had trouble understanding sine and cosine, so I created this most simple form of sine motion.

-I share it here, so it might help others to get the basics down of sine.
+I share it here, so it may help others to get the basics of sine down.